Getting Started Guide

 Welcome to Beginning Programming: JavaScript!

 In order to succeed in this class, you will need access to a computer that can run a code editor like Visual Studio Code (pretty much any computer can) and have a good internet connection.
 You must devote at least 12 hours a week to learning activities.
-This includes 4 hours of in-person class, Zoom live class streams, and at least 8 hours of lab time plus studying and working on your own.
-(If you are unable to participate during class time you can watch recordings of the Zoom sessions.)
+This includes:

 First Steps

-1. Read every page of this Getting Started guid.
+1. Read all of this Getting Started guide.

 3. Read the Code Review Procedure.

-4. Familiarize yourself with the cycle of weekly learning activities.
+4. Familiarize yourself with the cycle of weekly learning activities in the syllabus.

-8. Complete the activities/assignments/forum posts for this week.
+8. Start the required reading for this week.

-If you have any course-specific questions, please ask them in the Course Q & A forum.
-For any other questions, support contact information can be found in the Support block.
+If you have any course-specific questions, please ask them in the Discord discussion forum.
+For issues with Moodle or Zoom, support information can be found in the Support block on Moodle.

 Basic Technology and Computer Skills